Woman, grandson killed in fire

 The deceased are Firoza Begum, 70, former member of Kamarer Char Union Parishad, and her grandson Sharif Mia, 7, son of Habibur Rahman.

-According to neighbours, the fire broke out when Firoza and Sharif were sleeping in a room at their home, reports our Mymensingh correspondent.
+According to neighbours, the fire broke out when Firoza and Sharif were sleeping in a room at their home.

-Quoting locals, Md Emdadul Haque, officer-in-charge of Sadar Police Station, said the fire originated at the Goalghor (a room where cattle are kept) around 3:00am, and soon the blaze spread to the room where the two were sleeping.
+Quoting locals, Md Emdadul Haque, officer-in-charge of Sadar Police Station, said the fire originated at the cattleshed around 3:00am, and soon the blaze spread to the room where the two were sleeping.

-Sharif was burned alive in his sleep while Firoza died on his way to Mymensingh Medical College hospital, the OC said.
+Sharif was burned alive in his sleep while Firoza died on the way to Mymensingh Medical College hospital, the OC said.

 Comments